otokunaga2/RMSSimulator/README.md

 # RMSSimulator
 ##what's this?
-This simulator enables you to simulate
+This simulator enables you to simulate the remote monitorign service for elderly people.
+When you set the
 When you run this simulator, you will obtailn the result which  will be plcaced in the output directory.

 ##Environment
- My development environment is as below
 -Ruby 2.2.2p95

 ##how to run this
-git clone this repositry
+$ git clone this repositry

-cd RMSSimulator
+$ cd RMSSimulator

-ruby main.rb
+$